Advent Technologies Holdings Inc. (ADN) EPS is poised to hit -0.03 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Advent Technologies Holdings Inc. (ADN) Ownership Facts and Figures

-Sometimes it helps to make our mind if we keep our tabs on how bigger investors are working with the stock of the Utilities – Renewable industry.
+Another important factor to analyze is how key investors are playing towards the stock of the Utilities – Renewable industry.
 Advent Technologies Holdings Inc.’s current insider ownership accounts for 14.10%, in contrast to 24.70% institutional ownership.

 Advent Technologies Holdings Inc. (ADN) Earnings and Revenue Records

-So, what does the last quarter earnings report of the company that was made public on 6/29/2022 suggests?
-It has posted -$0.22 earnings per share (EPS) beating the forecaster’s viewpoint (set at -$0.24) by $0.02.
+If we go through the results of last quarter, which was made public on 6/29/2022, the company posted -$0.22 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$0.24) by $0.02.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.21 per share during the current fiscal year.

 Advent Technologies Holdings Inc.’s EPS decrease for this current 12-month fiscal period is -561.80% and is forecasted to reach -0.67 in the upcoming year.